aaseper/Assets/README.md

 # Assets
- Public domain assets to ease usability on new-born PCs.
+Publicly accessible resources to enhance usability on new-born PCs.

+*Made by aaseper*